-As an Australian Apprentice or trainee working in a skills need area you may be eligible for a Trade Support Loan of up to \$21,542 to help you cover the costs of living and learning.
+As an Australian Apprentice or trainee working in a skills need area you may be eligible for a Trade Support Loan of up to \$21,779 to help you cover the costs of living and learning.
 You choose what to spend your money on.
-Buy work gear such as tools or boots, or use it to cover living expenses such as rent, phone bills and bus tickets, or even save your payments to buy a second-hand car or ute.
-You can optin or out of the loan anytime and borrow a small amount, or take the full \$21,542 over four years.
+Buy work gear such as tools or boots, or use it to cover living expenses such as rent, phone bills and bus tickets or even save your payments to buy a second-hand car or ute.
+You can optin or out of the loan anytime and borrow a small amount or take the full \$21,779 over four years.

-Trade Support Loans have monthly payment limits of: \$718.07 per month in year 1 \$538.56 per month in year 2 \$359.04 per month in year 3 \$179.52 per month in year 4 Once you earn more than \$46,620 you will start repaying this through the tax system, the same arrangements as applied to the HELP loans.
+Trade Support Loans have annual payment limits of:

+\$725.97 per month in year one \$544.48 per month in year two \$362.99 per month in year three \$181.49 per month in year four Once you earn more than \$45,880 you will start repaying this through the tax system, the same arrangements as applied to the HELP loans.